Operator Setup

 Access Level

 This defines the operator's key to the system.
 There are five different access levels, with increasing access to program functions.
 They are checked for many different functions, most of which are covered separately with the function descriptions elsewhere in the manual.
 The access level required for many program functions can also be changed if needed -- see Access Levels Setup.
-Here are then general descriptions of the levels:
+Here are the general descriptions of the levels and primary abilities:

 (Not logged in) -- If no operator is logged in, nearly all program functions are disabled.
 The first Tab View is shown (usually the Rack), but is not operable.